tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-instance-health-check.rst

 Health Check Process
 --------------------

-The Contrail vRouter agent is responsible for providing the health check service.
+The Tungsten Fabric vRouter agent is responsible for providing the health check service.
 The agent spawns a Python script to monitor the status of a service hosted on a VM on the same compute node, and the script updates the status to the vRouter agent.

 The vRouter agent acts on the status provided by the script to withdraw or restore the exported interface routes.
 It is also responsible for providing a link-local metadata IP for allowing the script to communicate with the destination IP from the underlay network, using appropriate NAT translations.
 In a running system, this information is displayed in the vRouter agent introspect at: